Posts

 Image

 Published in 2019 by Macmillan Audio.
 Read by Christian Delaine.
 Duration: 9 hours, 49 minutes.
 Unabridged.
-Cassie Dewell has left her career in law enforcement and is now a private investigator in Montana.
+In The Bitterroots , Cassie Dewell has left her career in law enforcement and is now a private investigator in Montana.
 This is perhaps the first series featuring a private investigator in Montana because there can't be that many private investigators in Montana.
 Box notes that she is actually doing quite well for herself because there are so few private investigators in Montana.
 A lawyer who is also the daughter of a man she owed a favor to contacted her to do some investigating work.
 The attorney had been hired to defend a man who was accused of raping his niece.
 His case had been moved away from his home county due to pre-trial publicity and Cassie Dewell soon discovers that his home country.
-That county, despite being physically large, feels like small because everyone knows everyone else and one family runs everything through a combination of physical and financial intimidation.
-The proble
+That county, despite being physically large, feels like small because everyone knows everyone else and one family runs everything through a combination of physical and financial int...

 THE GOOD KILLER (audiobook) by Harry Dolan